Osteogenesis imperfecta: Genetic testing

 To determine whether osteogenesis imperfecta is present, genetic sequencing of the most common problematic genes, COL1A1, COL1A2, and IFITM5, may be done; if no mutation is found yet OI is still suspected, the other 10+ genes known to cause OI may be tested.
 Duplication and deletion testing is also suggested to parents who suspect their child has OI.
 The presence of frameshift mutations caused by duplications and deletions is generally the cause of increased severity of disease.

 Differential diagnosis

 An important differential diagnosis of OI is child abuse, as both may present to a clinician with multiple fractures in various stages of healing.
 Differentiating them can be difficult, especially when no other characteristic features of OI are present.
 This can become an issue in court; in the United States, several child abuse cases were resolved with a finding that osteogenesis imperfecta was the true cause of a child's fractures, leading to lawsuits seeking redress such as Alice Velasquez, et al. v.
 United States.

-Other differential diagnoses include rickets and osteomalacia, both caused by malnutrition, as well as rare skeletal syndromes such as Bruck syndrome, hypophosphatasia, geroderma osteodysplasticum, and Ehlers–Danlos syndrome.
-Various forms of osteoporosis, such as iatrogenic osteoporosis, idiopathic juvenile osteoporosis, disuse osteoporosis and exercise-related osteoporosis should also be considered as explanations when OI is suspected.
+Other differential diagnoses include rickets and osteomalacia, both caused by malnutrition, as well as rare skeletal/connective tissue syndromes such as Bruck syndrome, hypophosphatasia, geroderma osteodysplasticum, and Ehlers–Danlos syndrome.
+Various forms of osteoporosis, such as iatrogenic osteoporosis, idiopathic juvenile osteoporosis, disuse osteoporosis and exercise-related osteoporosis should also be considered when OI is suspected.